 Palau Community College requires of all of its degree programs a component of general education based on a carefully considered philosophy for its associate degrees.
 The education philosophy is as follows: "Palau Community College believes that education is the key to success by promoting the concept that learning is a lifelong process.
 With this belief, PCC provides general education to give each student an opportunity to develop an integrated overview of diverse fields of human knowledge, to become aware of skills and knowledge required to comprehend the changing world, and to acquire basic principles and concepts that are part of different disciplines.
 PCC's mission is to educate and enable students to cope with changing societies and to prepare those interested to enter the work force or to pursue higher education beyond PCC".
 The general education philosophy is integrated into each discipline offered by the college through the required courses under general education as listed on pages 51 to 71 of the general catalog under each program.
 The general education requirements are also outlined on pages 47 to 50.
-The general education courses composed of English, Quantitative, Natural Science, Social Science and Humanities, and Health and Physical Education are requirements.
+The general education courses composed of English, Quantitative, Natural Science, Social Science and Humanities, and Health and Physical Education are required for each program.
+The technological requirements are listed under the program requirements.